-COVID-19 Education Update This page was last updated on 9 October 2020.
-The Western Australian Museum locations (except the New Museum which opens on 21 November) are open and we look forward to welcoming you.
-The health and well-being of visitors, volunteers and staff is our single most important priority.
+COVID-19 Education Update This page was last updated on 6 May 2021.
+At the Western Australian Museum, the health and safety of our visitors, volunteers and employees is our priority.
 We have a COVID Safety Plan in place at each of our sites, and we are following government advice.
 Below you will find the following: a summary of the actions we are taking to be COVID-19 safe. what we would like you to do, as a teacher, before you arrive at the Museum for an excursion. any additional actions being taken at our Museums.
 The information below also pertains to Vacation Care and other groups that visit the Museum sites with children.
 Actions the Western Australian Museum is taking to be COVID-19 safe: The Museum follows the Government’s directions regarding masks.
 When instructed, all visitors shall wear a mask unless exempt (children aged 12 years and under or other exemption).
 All persons aged 16 years and over are required to register their contact details on arrival at the Museum.
 This includes all attending teachers and accompanying parent helpers.
 The Museum recommends using SafeWA to check-in at our sites.
 SafeWA is a free, easy to use, secure contact register app developed by the WA Government.
 You can also register using a paper-based system if you don’t have a smartphone, or have not downloaded the App.
 The Government also encourages adults accompanying children under 16 to register the children.
 This is a decision for the school and can be achieved by supplying a contact sheet of attending students on arrival at the Museum, which will be added to our manual register.
 Should the Museum be notified of a community transmission incident at any of our sites, the Museum will follow instructions from the Department of Health.
 Details of any school groups that have visited the Museum will be passed on and the Department of Health will contact the school representative directly.
-There is a limit of 1 person per 2 square metres of venue space.
-In most cases, this is easily achieved.
-Museum staff will encourage all visitors to practice physical distancing and good hygiene, and regularly sanitise their hands throughout a visit to the Museum.
+There is a limit of 1 person per 2 square metres within the Museum.
+We have increased the scope of our cleaning regime.
+We ask that all visitors practice physical distancing and good hygiene, and regularly sanitise their hands throughout a visit to the Museum.
 School groups will be asked to apply hand sanitiser before entry into the Museum.
 There are hand sanitiser stations at Museum entrances and throughout the Museum.
 General visitors will be able to check their temperature with an automatic temperature scanner before entry into the Museum.
-All visitors, including students, will be asked to apply hand sanitiser before entry into the Museum.
-We have increased the scope of our cleaning regime.
-We have removed some high-touch interactive exhibits and play materials (please refer to the Museum you are visiting if this may impact your visit).
+Teachers are encouraged to carry out a temperature check of all attending students, teachers and helpers prior to departing school groups and / or attending the Museum.
 Water fountains are only available for refilling of water bottles.
-How teachers can help the Museum be COVID-19 safe: Check this webpage regularly before your excursion as information may change.
-Any student, teacher or parent helper who is feeling unwell, particularly if experiencing a fever, cough, sore throat or shortness of breath, or loss of smell or taste, should not attend the excursion.
-If possible, schools are encouraged to carry out their own temperature check of all students, teachers and parent helpers before departing on the excursion.
-Parent helpers who arrive independently should use the scanner at the Museum.
+How teachers can help the Museum be COVID-19 safe: Check this webpage before your excursion as information may change.
+Any student, teacher or parent helper who is feeling unwell, particularly if experiencing a fever, cough, sore throat, runny nose, shortness of breath, or loss of smell or taste, should not attend the excursion.
+Schools are encouraged to carry out a temperature check of all students, teachers and parent helpers before departing on an excursion to the Museum.
+Parent helpers who arrive independently should use the temperature scanner at the Museum.
 Schools may choose to prepare a contact list of attending students and adults.
 This should contain the students first and last name and a contact phone number of a parent/guardian.
 This will be added to the Museums manual contact register on arrival.
 Schools are encouraged to increase supervision ratios, where practicable, to one (1) supervisor to six (6) children for primary school groups.
 This will assist with physical distancing and to allow supervised groups to spread out across the galleries inside the Museum.
 Ensure students practice good hygiene while inside the Museum.
 Before attending the Museum, brief students on expected behaviour inside the Museum, including physical distancing and hygiene requirements.
 Museum specific actions: WA Maritime Museum School excursions for HMAS Ovens is temporarily suspended.
-The Under the Dome Experience has now re-opened for school group audiences only from Term 4.
+The Under the Dome Experience has now re-opened for school group audiences only during term time.
 Immigration Stories is an interactive high-touch program that involves student participation in activities, handling of objects and some dress-ups.
-A version with no dress-ups is available on request.
 Students will be asked to apply hand-sanitiser before the start of this program.
-The Valdura ferry will only be accessible as part of the Immigration Stories program and not self-guided visits.
-WA Shipwrecks Museum de Vlamingh’s Journey and Strangers on the Shore are interactive high-touch programs that involve student participation in activities, handling of objects and some dress-ups.
-A version with no dress-ups is available on request.
+The program is currently restricted to one school per day to allow for routine cleaning.
+WA Shipwrecks Museum Shipwrecked!, de Vlamingh’s Journey and Strangers on the Shore are interactive high-touch programs that involve student participation in activities, handling of objects and some dress-ups.
+The program has been modified where practicable.
 Students will be asked to apply hand-sanitiser before the start of this program.
-There will reduced capacity of six people for the 3D film in Deep Light exhibition and it will only run every half an hour.
-If this is an essential part of your visit please discuss rotations when booking.
+Where practicable these programs will be limited to one school per day to allow for cleaning.
 Museum of the Great Southern The Sydney to Sound school program is currently unavailable until further notice.
-Museum of Geraldton There will reduced capacity of six (6) people for the From Great Depths 3D film and it will only run every half an hour.
+Museum of Geraldton There will reduced capacity of ten (10) people for the From Great Depths 3D film and it will only run every 20 minutes.
 If this is an essential part of your visit please discuss rotations when booking.
 Museum of the Goldfields No additional restrictions.
 WA Museum Boola Bardip No additional restrictions.
 Contact For any assistance email firstname.lastname@example.org or call 1300 134 081.